Lab 4 - IR generation

 Assembly production and IR verification

-Piping your IR output to the llc
+Piping your IR output to the llc program will tell you

 if there is a typing output in our IR (for example if you try to use a pointer instead